 text, or a variation on it, was originally published at duskpeterson.com

-as part of the cycle The Great Peninsula.
+as part of the series The Three Lands.
 Copyright © 2006 Dusk Peterson.

 Some rights reserved.
 The text is licensed under a Creative

 You may freely print, post, e-mail, share, or otherwise distribute the

 text for noncommercial purposes, provided that you include this paragraph.

 derivative works and fan works are available online (duskpeterson.com/copyright.htm).